Discover what can go wrong during a website redesign and the resolution to recover traffic

 Your website looks fantastic, but there’s one problem; your traffic seems to have taken a dive.
 You planned everything to a T, what could have gone wrong and how do you recover traffic?

-If your traffic has completely flatlined, don’t panic yet.
+If your traffic has completely flatlined after a redesign, don’t panic yet.
 Usually, this is an indicator that your Analytics code hasn’t made it on to the new website.
 One of the quickest ways to check is by viewing the source code on your index page and look for the Analytics script.
 If it’s missing, then there’s your culprit.
 If you do see the code, then you’ll need to ask yourself the following three questions:

 1. Is my Analytics code placed correctly?

 The script should be placed in the head section of your .html, right before the closing /head tag.

 2. Is my UA number the same one that’s on my account?